 Once again Charleston was beaming with enthusiasm as the city would welcome Gala Week for 1908 that started on Monday, November 10.
 Local merchants showed their excitement for the festival by using Gala Week within their newspaper advertisements during the week.
 A large number of inquiries regarding the accommodations from across the state and beyond would guarantee a large attendance.
 The railroads continued to offer reductions on tickets into the city and the children's ticket was half price.
 On Monday the carnival shows opened and band concerts were held at various locations.
-The Strobel airship made it's first ascension at 5:00 PM and another one at 7:00 PM at Marion Square.
+The Strobel airship made it's first ascension at 5:00 PM and another one at 7:00 PM at

+Marion Square.
 This attraction would continue all week performing twice a day weather permitting.
 Tuesday afternoon saw the Fireman's parade and hose reel contest between the seven companies of the fire department.
-At Hampton Park, the football game between The Citadel and Mercer University was played at 3:30 PM.
+At Hampton Park, the football game between The Citadel and Mercer University Tickets on sale at Pinkussohn's Cigar Store, Lazarus Hardware Co, Paragon Drug Co, Freyschmidt's Drug Store Was played at 3:30 PM.
 Tickets to the game were fifty cents and could be bought in advance at several local businesses.
 The Citadel won that game by a score of 10-0.
 Wednesday was "Shriner's Day", band concerts and free acts continued on Marion Square and another football game was held between the College of Charleston and Savannah at Hampton Park starting at 3:30.
 The Charleston team won the game that day by a score of 6 to 4.
 There was a decorated automobile parade complete with prizes and later in the day the grand military and naval parade was held that included contingents from the organizations in and around Charleston.
 On Friday, November 20, there were boat races of all kinds off the Battery, an inspection of the torpedo boat flotilla and an exhibition of the submarine boats.
 After dark the city was fully illuminated and the street carnival continued.
 The principal feature on Saturday was the football game between The Citadel and the Porter Military Academy at Hampton Park, which The Citadel won with the score being 10 to 5.
 Gala Week would conclude with the airship making the last ascent over the city at 7:00 PM.